 - If you need a student visa, apply for one as soon as possible as it usually takes around a month to get a response from the embassy/consulate.

-- All foreigners intending to study in Zurich require a residence permit, which you can obtain from the local migration office, within 14 days after your arrival to Switzerland.
+- All foreigners intending to study in Zurich require a residence permit, which you can obtain from the local migration office, within 14 days after your arrival.

 - Make arrangements for the health insurance policy.
-EU students automatically qualify for basic medical care in Switzerland with a European Health Insurance Card.
+EU/EEA students automatically qualify for basic medical care in Switzerland with a European Health Insurance Card (EHIC).
 EU and non-EU students can either pay for a health insurance policy from their home country before they come to Switzerland or can purchase one as soon as possible after their arrival.